 The Commonwealth Financing Authority (the "CFA"), a major component of the Governor's Economic Stimulus Proposals for the Commonwealth, was established in April 2004 with the enactment of legislation establishing the CFA as an independent authority and an instrumentality of the Commonwealth.
 The CFA is authorized to issue limited obligation revenue bonds and other types of limited obligation revenue financing for the purposes of promoting the health, safety, employment, business opportunities, economic activity and general welfare of the Commonwealth and its citizens through loans, grants, guarantees, leases, lines and letters of credit and other financing arrangements to benefit both for-profit and non-profit entities.
 The CFA's bonds and financings are to be secured by revenues and accounts of the CFA, including funds appropriated to CFA from general revenues of the Commonwealth for repayment of CFA obligations.
 The obligations of the CFA do not constitute a debt or liability of the Commonwealth.

 Since November 2005, the CFA has completed multiple bond issues to fund programs established by its original economic stimulus mission of April 2004.

 As part of the enactment process for the fiscal year 2009 budget, the General Assembly enacted and on July 9, 2008, the Governor signed into law Act 63 of 2008 ("Act 63") and Act 1 of Special Session 1 of 2008 ("Act 1").
 Combined, these two acts provide the CFA with additional bond issuance authority of up to an additional \$1,300 million.
 Act 63 of 2008 provides the CFA with authority to issue up to \$800 million in limited obligation revenue bonds in order to fund water or sewer projects, storm water projects, flood control projects and high hazard unsafe dam projects.
 Act 63 also provides for the use of Pennsylvania Gaming and Economic Development and Tourism Fund revenues to support debt service costs associated with the \$800 million in additional CFA debt authority.
 Act 1 provides the CFA with authority to issue up to \$500 million in limited obligation revenue bonds to fund the development of alternative sources of energy.
 It is projected that portions of the increased CFA debt issuance authority will be utilized over the next two to four fiscal years.
-As of August 31, 2010, the CFA had issued \$242.0 million in limited obligation revenue bonds authorized by Act 1.
-Further, the CFA has issued \$400.0 million in limited obligation revenue bonds authorized by Act 63 utilized that the CFA will issue up to \$150 million in additional limited obligation revenue bonds authorized by Act 63 during September 2010.
+As of August 31, 2010, the CFA had issued \$242.0 million in limited obligation revenue bonds authorized by Act 63.
+The CFA issued \$150 million in additional limited obligation revenue bonds authorized by Act 63 September 22, 2010.